-Otherwise you get the dreaded stinky, slimy, disgusting compost.
+If you ignore the ammonia smell, you might end up with the dreaded stinky, slimy, disgusting compost.

 If you happen to be a carpenter with ready access to an unlimited source of sawdust or you live on a farm with piles of straw sitting around, you can stop reading here.
-Otherwise, where the heck do you get 30 times more carbon sources for your compost?
+Otherwise, where the heck do you get 30 times more carbon rich materials for your compost?

 The most practical option is the constant stream of pointless mailings shoved into your mailbox, the piles of Amazon boxes clogging up your recycling bin, or that Sunday newspaper that you are too busy to read.

 Paper is super rich in carbon, weighing in at a 200 to 1 ratio of carbon to nitrogen.
-But the heavy weight is cardboard, coming in at a hefty 560 to 1 ratio, a veritable George Foreman of the compost circuit (that’s boxing lingo, I think).
+But the heavy weight is cardboard, coming in at a hefty 560 to 1 ratio.

 But how do you shred a bunch of dirty leaves?
 I’m sure there are ways, but are they practical?
 I think not.